 Bonds for trustees in Chapter 7 bankruptcies guarantee the principal will faithfully perform their duties as a Federal court-appointed trustee, including proper accounting of all funds; liquidation

 of assets; paying expenses; and distribution of remaining assets to creditors as approved by court.
 Also, the trustee is responsible for locating and taking possession of all property of the estate, conducting audits, determining claimants and objecting to improper claims.
-While the bond runs to the Federal Government, it is primarily for benefit of creditors.
+While the bond runs to the Federal Government, it is primarily for the benefit of creditors.

 Most sureties generally consider these bonds low risk for financially astute, highly qualified professionals experienced in bankruptcy proceedings.
 Currently, we rate this bond a hazard code “2” on a scale of one to five.
 Other underwriting information the surety may request includes: